I LOVE being a mom!

 Unfortunately, when I was a child, my father passed away;

-I was left with a mother, who was very young and simply didn’t want to be a mom,
+I was left with a mother, who was very young and struggled financially and emotionally being a single mom.

 If I have one bit of advice to all parents, it is this…learn to laugh, because with this job… a sense of humor is a MUST!